-Before getting into the processes, you may be wondering what exactly it is that a project manager does.
+Before getting into the Project Management Process Groups, you may be wondering what exactly it is that a project manager does.
 The title sounds basic enough, but the position is far simpler.

 If a company wants to run an ad campaign, they need a project manager.
 If they want to develop an app for an existing system, they need a project manager.
 If they want to build a residential development, they need a project manager.